 “City planning, city renewal, transportation and flooding are interlinked,” he explains.
-“Macau first needs an overall city-planning blueprint to carry out city renewal work in an orderly manner.
-Macau has a limited area of land, so it must be treated like Tetris.”
+“Macao first needs an overall city-planning blueprint to carry out city renewal work in an orderly manner.
+Macao has a limited area of land, so it must be treated like Tetris.”

 The iconic video game certainly captures the importance of maximising usage of space and the interconnected nature of various city elements, but Wong’s approach to urban renewal also resembles a game of musical chairs – with a purpose: